 - Ideal for buildings without direct fibre access

-- Requires clear line-of-sight to the transmission tower
+- Requires clear line-of-sight to the transmission tower (ask us if your site qualifies)

 - Rooftop access and structural mounting may be needed